creativeslice/goldenegg-public/README.md

 ### Version 2.0.2

 A responsive WordPress starter theme created by Creative Slice that uses Gulp to compile SCSS &amp; JS.
-This theme is component-based and organzies the SCSS, JS, &amp; PHP that define a component all in the same directory within the components directory.
+This theme is component-based and organizes the SCSS, JS, &amp; PHP that define a component all in the same directory within the components directory.

 More at: [https://creativeslice.com/goldenegg](https://creativeslice.com/goldenegg)